-Today we would like to introduce an American composer you may or may not have heard of, Douglas Moore.
-Born in Long Island, Moore was the descendants of original colonizers of that area.
+Today we would like to introduce an American composer you may not have heard of, Douglas Moore.
+Born in Long Island, Moore was the descendant of original colonizers of that area.
 His education was spent in the halls of Fessenden School, the Hotchkiss School, and then to the ivy walls of Yale University.
-While attending Yale, Moore focused on music earning two degrees, on a B.A. and the other a B.Mus.
+While attending Yale, Moore focused on music earning two degrees, one a B.A. and the other a B.Mus.

-After serving in the Navy for some time, Douglas Moore continued his musical education in Paris with notables like Nadia Boulanger, Vincent d’Indy, and Ernest Bloch.
-He became the Director of Music at the Cleveland Museum of Art in 1921 and his conducting unveiling was in 1923.
-Then in 1926 he became an instructor at Columbia University and taught there for the next thirty-six years.
+After serving in the Navy for some time, Douglas Moore continued his musical education in Paris under notable musicians like Nadia Boulanger, Vincent d’Indy, and Ernest Bloch.
+He became the Director of Music at the Cleveland Museum of Art in 1921, and had his conducting premiere in 1923.
+Then in 1926 he became a professor at Columbia University and taught there for the next thirty-six years.

-He wrote two books, Listening to Music and From Madrigal to modern Music, published in 1932 and 1942 respectively.
-Besides all that, Douglas Moore found time to compose an opera or two, or more.
+He wrote two books, Listening to Music and From Madrigal to Modern Music, published in 1932 and 1942 respectively.
+In the midst of this busy career, Douglas Moore somehow found time to compose five operas.
 We would like to take a moment to check out works by this intriguing American composer.

 1. Giants in the Earth

-This work won a Pulitzer Prize for Moore in 1951.
-Arnold Sundgaard penned the libretto based on the novel by the same title by Ole Edvart Rølvaag, and it was the librettist’s idea to create the opera in the first place.
+Moore won a Pulitzer Prize for this piece in 1951.
+Arnold Sundgaard penned the libretto based on the novel of the same title written by Ole Edvart Rølvaag, and it was the librettist’s idea to create the opera in the first place.
 When the work won the Pulitzer, the jury concluded that “no opera by an American” had “such freshness, beauty, and distinctive character” They went on to say that the “subject” was void of “cliché” and exemplified “strength and sincerity.”

 Brenda Miller Cooper was the soprano who took on the lead role, Beret, in this award-winning opera by Moore.
 Also starring was Josh Wheeler, Roy Johnson, Sam Bertsche, Vivian Bauer, and Frances Paige.
 Works that were being considered for the Pulitzer that year were String Quartet No. 8 by Quincy Porter, Symphony No. 3 by David Diamond, and Symphony No. 5 by Peter Mennin.